diwashrestha/diwashrestha/content/posts/us_immigration.md

 ![Maldives](/images/us9.png)

-* Total Immigrants to US from Maldives from 1980 to 2013 were:69
+* Total Immigrants to US from Maldives from 1980 to 2013 were: 69
 * Percentage of US immigration from maldives: 0.00025 %

 This was the analysis of immigration in the US from the SAARC region.
 Every year lots of people immigrate to the USA for education, prosperity or opportunity to make their American dream come true.
 SAARC is also one of the main regions where lots of people migrate to the USA.